•

 Lives and works in New York.

-In 2023, Lydia Okumura presented a solo exhibition in Galeria Jaqueline Martins (Brussels).
+In 2024, Lydia Okumura presented a solo show that took place simultaneously at Martins&Montero and Nara Roesler in São Paulo, and in 2023, she presented a solo show at the Jaqueline Martins Gallery (Brussels).
 Her work has recently been the subject of extensive retrospectives at the Hall Art Foundation (2022) and the University of Buffalo (2016).
 In recent years she has also participated in important institutional exhibitions at The Americas Society (New York), São Paulo’s Museum of Contemporary Art (MAC, São Paulo), Galerie Thaddaeus Ropac (London), ZKM Center for Art and Media (Karlsruhe, Germany), Instituto Figueiredo Ferraz (Ribeirão Preto, Brazil), Hall Foundation (Derneburg, Germany), MuBE (São Paulo, Brazil) among others.

 • Maria Montero